Bridging the Gap: The Crucial Role of a Liaison Between Your Family and North Shore Doctors

 Here are some key responsibilities an expert medical liaison undertakes:

-• Facilitating Communication: Serving as the central point of contact to streamline communication with families and communication with healthcare providers, preventing messages from getting lost and ensuring consistency across the care team.
+• Facilitating Communication: Serving as the central point of contact to streamline the flow of information between families and healthcare providers, preventing messages from getting lost and ensuring consistency across the care team.

-• Attending Appointments and Meetings: Accompanying family members to consultations or care unit family conferences, taking detailed notes, and ensuring key questions are asked and answered effectively during decision-making conversations.
+• Attending Appointments and Meetings: Accompanying family members to consultations or care unit family conferences, taking detailed notes, and ensuring key questions are asked and answered effectively during these critical discussions.

-• Coordinating Care Teams: Helping to manage information flow and foster better communication between healthcare professionals on the medical team, ensuring everyone is working from the same page.
+• Coordinating Care Teams: Helping to manage information flow and foster clear dialog among healthcare professionals on the medical team, ensuring everyone is working from the same page.

-• Advocating for Preferences: Ensuring the patient’s specific values and care preferences regarding treatment intensity (e.g., active treatment vs. comfort care) are clearly documented, understood, and respected by the entire medical team.
+• Advocating for Preferences: Ensuring the patient’s specific values and care preferences regarding treatment intensity (e.g., active treatment vs. comfort care) are clearly documented, understood, and respected by all attending clinicians.
+For example, if a patient’s priority is to remain at home, the liaison ensures this is a central consideration in all discharge planning and specialist recommendations, rather than an afterthought.

-• Supporting Difficult Decisions: Providing unbiased information, clarifying options, and offering support during emotionally challenging discussions about difficult decisions, such as those involving life-sustaining treatment or transitions in care.
+• Supporting Difficult Decisions: Providing unbiased information and clarifying options during emotionally challenging conversations, such as those involving life-sustaining treatment or transitions in care.

 • Navigating Records: Assisting families in understanding the content and significance of information within the medical record.